-- Homeworks: There will be 6 homeworks.
-You will have about 1-2 weeks to complete a homework.
-Homeworks will be due in class.
-The homeworks will include Matlab coding.
-You are allowed to discuss with your colleagues but you have to submit your individual work.
+- Assignments: There will be approximately 6 assignments.
+You will have about 1-2 weeks to complete an assignment.
+Assignments will be due in class.
+The assignments will include coding.
+You are allowed to discuss with your colleagues, but you have to submit your individual work.
 Any discussion or help that you have taken from your colleagues or other sources should be acknowledged.
-In other words, you should write the name of the persons you have worked with and also state explicitly the kind of help you have received. - Paper Critique: There will also be one paper review report that you have to submit.
-You have to select one paper from a list of papers that I will provide (or you can choose your own paper based on your final project) and you have to write a critical review of the paper.
-You will get one week for the paper review. - Lecture Scribing: You will also have to serve as a scribe for one lecture note.
-This will be done in groups of two.
-Latex support files will be provided for scribing. - Midterm Exam: There will be one take home midterm exam.
+In other words, you should write the name of the persons with whom you have worked and explicitly state the kind of help you have received. - Paper Critique: There will also be one paper review report that you have to submit.
+You have to select two/three related papers from a list of papers that I will provide (or you can choose your own paper based on your final project), and you have to write a critical review of the papers.
+You will have approximately two weeks for the paper critique. - Exam: There will be a take-home exam.
 The exam will be open book, open notes.
-You will have 3 days or 72 hours to complete your exam.
-You are not allowed to consult with your colleagues for the exam. - Final Project and Presentation: There will be one final project that will be done in groups of 2 to 3 students.
-You have to do two presentations and two reports for the final project.
-The first presentation and report will be a project proposal where you will describe the problem you want to solve and what are your plans for solving the problem.
-The final report and presentation will be a comprehensive description of your work.
+You will have 5 days or 120 hours to complete your exam.
+You are not allowed to consult with your colleagues for the exam.
+The scheduled exam date is 03/31 to 04/04 (tentative). - Final Project and Presentation: There will be a final project that will be carried out in groups of at most 2 students.
+You have to do two reports for the final project.
+The first report will be a project proposal in which you describe the problem you want to solve and what your plans are to solve the problem.
+The final report will be a comprehensive description of your work.
 The reports are to be written using Latex.
 I will provide the supporting style files.